glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/03-markov-decision-process/markov-decision-process.md

 #### Value & Policy Iteration

-Both value and policy iteration are the actual algorithm that uses the formula explained above.
-It demonstrate dynamic programming (solving problem by breaking it down into smaller subproblem) to estimate the optimal value function of an MDP.
-The algorithm uses formula explained above, it starts with an initial value function and iteratively improves it until convergence.
+Both value and policy iteration are the actual algorithm that uses the formula explained above to solve MDP by estimating the optimal function.
+It demonstrate **dynamic programming** or the technique to solve a problem by breaking it down into smaller subproblem.

-demonstration of value and policy iteration
+The algorithm starts with an initial function and proceeds to iteratively compute it until reaching a point of convergence.
+The value of a state depends on another state, in other word, a problem depends on another problem, this can be referred as subproblem.
+This is where dynamic programming comes, we can start solving the subproblem first and then build up to the main problem.
+When we encounter a subproblem that has already been solved subproblem, we can efficiently use the information we have previously acquired.

+The iteration involves updating the estimated value and policy based on the current estimate itself, this is known as **bootstraping**

 :::note
 By converge, it means the result stabilizes and does not change abruptly or significantly between iterations.
 :::

-### Value Function Approximation